notofonts/noto-sans-nushu/README.md

 But, more seriously, it is obvious that women who created and developed Nüshu got inspiration from Hanzi shapes and features (they used what they could see around them).
 Many Nüshu characters are even sort of distorted Hanzi characters, along with many other non-Hanzi related glyphs at all.

 ![Comparison Hanzi and Nushu similar](https://github.com/LisaHuang2017/noto-sans-nushu/blob/master/images-presentation/04-comparison-CN-NS-similar.jpg)
-*top and bottom glyphs are strongly related in shapes, also for some situations related in sound and meaning*
+*Top and bottom glyphs are strongly related in shapes, also for some situations related in sound and meaning*

 While Hanzi has a relatively large panel of strokes and shapes as elements of construction, several stroke directions and contrast given by the calligraphy brush, Nüshu is much more simpler (in a way).
 It has no strictly vertical or horizontal strokes, only curvy diagonals and lines (even the circles are made of two curves), mostly turned towards left, no punctuation, no *serifs* and no contrast (at least in its original version - as I had the possiblity to choose between working on Noto Sans or Serif for the Nüshu part, the Sans version seems the most relevant to start with and closest to the script itself).

 ![Comparison Hanzi and Nushu strokes](https://github.com/LisaHuang2017/noto-sans-nushu/blob/master/images-presentation/04-comparison-CN-NS-strokes.jpg)
-*stroke directions in Hanzi can go in all directions, while for Nüshu it is (mostly) curves towards left and bottom*
+*Stroke directions in Hanzi can go in all directions, while for Nüshu it is (mostly) curves towards left and bottom*

 The characters in Nüshu are written and read vertically, then from right to left just like traditional Chinese texts.
 With Hanzi characters, one of the prominent rule besides balance of weights and white space is having the left side heavier than the right side (左重右轻 - ‘left heavy right light’).
 For Nüshu characters, balance is also a main point of focus, but the difference is their diamond shape general form and the rule of having the left side lower than the right side (右高左底 - ‘right high left low’).

 ![Comparison Hanzi and Nushu frames](https://github.com/LisaHuang2017/noto-sans-nushu/blob/master/images-presentation/04-comparison-CN-NS-frame.jpg)
-*this is a frame for Nüshu not to be taken by the letter, but it shows its general form...*
+*This is a frame for Nüshu not to be taken by the letter, but it shows its general form...*

 Their overall proportions are quite elongated, much narrower than Hanzi characters.
 To keep the same level of legibility when set aside Latin letters or even Hanzi characters, they would go beyond both top and bottom heights.

 ![Comparison Hanzi and Nushu alignments](https://github.com/LisaHuang2017/noto-sans-nushu/blob/master/images-presentation/04-comparison-CN-NS-height-alignment.jpg)

 The elongated proportions of Nüshu characters is in itself a result of a women-men separation.
 For Hanzi calligraphy, there are the *Four Treasures of the Study* (文房四宝), calligrapher's four essential items: brush, ink, paper and inkstone.
 All these put on a table, also mostly especially designed for calligraphy.
 These were “men’s realm”, therefore not allowed to women.
-They had to find other tools for Nüshu usage, and apart of paper or booklets, they created their own *Treasures*: wood (or bamboo) stick, ash from wok pans bottom, paper (also cloths, fans, booklets…) and thighs as their table.
+They had to find other tools for Nüshu usage, and apart of paper or booklets, they created their own *Treasures*: wood or bamboo stick as pen, ash from wok pans bottom as ink, paper (also cloths, fans, booklets…) and their thighs as table.

 ![Tools for Nushu](https://github.com/LisaHuang2017/noto-sans-nushu/blob/master/images-presentation/04-tools.jpg)
 *Fan, booklet, wok ash and wood-cut pen, courtesy of Nüshu script Museum*